MicrosoftDocs/customer-insights/topics/developers/tutorials/enrichment.md

 The data ingested is limited to just two fields from CDS: `ProductId` from product entity and `AssetId` from asset entity.

+> [!NOTE]
-Note that enrichment is limited to one per project, and this feature is not available for Microsoft account users (MSA accounts).
+> Enrichment is limited to one per project, and this feature is not available for Microsoft account users (MSA accounts).
+The maximum supported enrichment size is 10MB and the generated enrichment rule will be in effect after 15 minutes for the new signals.

 ## Prerequisites
 * Dynamics Field service subscription